kyleobrien91/django-report-generator/README.md

 So, Django Report Generator was born.

 ### TODO
-* Add or filters to filter fields tab
+* OR filters added - need to add nested OR and AND filters
 * Display filter field errors in line